DiegoTorresUSA/PlatziCSS/README.md

 # PlatziCSS
-Practicing HTML - CSS Project YardSale
+Only Practicing HTML - CSS